 The best thing to do is call us and chat with one of our friendly agents.
 They will ask you a few questions about your mom or dad.
 Then they can determine if your parent will be eligible for coverage that has no waiting period.

-Side Note: Please do not assume that you can’t get instant coverage burial insurance for parents over 80.
+Side Note: Please do not assume that you can’t get immediate benefit burial insurance for parents over 80.
 You have no idea how lenient the underwriting is with some of these final expense life insurance companies.
 There is an extremely good chance we can find them some funeral insurance company that will approve them for day one coverage.
 Take two minutes and call us to find out.
 We won’t put you through a sales pitch; we’ll just give it to you straight.

 A 2016 survey from Go Banking Rates found that roughly 72% of Americans who are at least 65 years old have less than $5,000 in savings.
 This amount of cash simply is not enough to cover the cost of a funeral today.